Featured

 How to Calculate Time and a Half | Complete Guide for Overtime Pay

-Time and a Half is an overtime pay rate where employees earn 1.5 times their regular hourly wage for hours worked beyond standard working hours.
+Time and a half means earning 1.5 times your regular hourly wage for overtime hours.

 Example: